SenOhen/xg-analysis/README.md

 ## Models
 Finally, the following models are trained on the features, using the shot outcome as a target attribute:
 The project constructs an expected goals model comparable to the benchmark (Statsbomb), using five different classifiers.
-Default implementations of Logistic Regression, SGDClassifier, GradientBoostingClassifier, RandomForestClassifier, and DecisionTreeClassifier from sklearn are used.
+Default implementations of Logistic Regression, SGDClassifier, GradientBoostingClassifier, RandomForestClassifier, and DecisionTreeClassifier from sklearn (https://scikit-learn.org) are used.

 Statsbomb's own xG values are used as a benchmark to compare our models to.
-I plot all the shots displaying their statsbomb xg and their proposed model xg for five different classifiers output using the function predict_proba, which is a function of each classifier which provides the probability that a shot resulted in a goal.
+I plot all the shots displaying their statsbomb xg and their proposed model xg for five different classifiers output using the function predict_proba(), which is a function of each classifier which provides the probability that a shot resulted in a goal.

 ## Model selection